-One thing you may notice when you fill out a loan application is that information about commercial property is not often requested.
-There is a way to own more than 10 financed properties and still obtain conventional financing.
+One thing you may notice when you fill out a loan application is that information about commercial property isn’t often requested.
+There’s a way to own more than 10 financed properties and still obtain conventional financing.

 Qualifying for a mortgage when you own multiple homes

-As you buy more homes, whether you finance them or not, you’re generally going to be asked for more paperwork each time.
-To make your life easier, you’ll want to have your paperwork organized so your loan officer and mortgage underwriter can easily review your loan for qualification and, ultimately, final approval.
+As you buy more homes — whether you finance them or not — you’re generally going to be asked for more paperwork each time.
+To make your life easier, have your paperwork organized so your loan officer and mortgage underwriter can easily review your loan for qualification and, ultimately, final approval.

 The chart below provides a checklist to keep handy when you’re applying for a new loan and already own more than one property.

 Lenders will look at much more documentation to determine your ability to qualify for a mortgage on more than one home.
-We’ll discuss a few the requirements unique to multiple-home homeownership.
+We’ll discuss a few of the requirements unique to owning multiple properties.

-If you’ve owned an investment property for the last year, lenders will scrutinize your tax returns to see if you are making or losing money on rental homes.
-Even though you may be making money on the property now based on the monthly payment versus the rent you are receiving, if you wrote off a bunch of expenses to fix the home up after you purchased it, the tax returns may reflect a loss.
+If you’ve owned an investment property for the last year, lenders will scrutinize your tax returns to see if you’re making or losing money on the rental property.
+Even though you may be making money on the property now based on the monthly payment versus the rental income, if you wrote off a bunch of expenses to fix up the home after you purchased it, the tax returns may reflect a loss.

 That loss may become a liability that increases your debt-to-income (DTI) ratio, making it harder to get approved.
-The good news is depreciation gets added back to your income, and it’s usually highest when you first purchase a property — which may offset the losses incurred by first-year renovation expenses.
+The good news, however, that is depreciation gets added back to your income.
+It’s usually highest when you first purchase a property, which may offset the losses incurred by first-year renovation expenses.

-Besides requiring a higher down payment, lenders want to see how many months of payments you can cover on each property, especially when you exceed four financed properties.
-These extra payments are called payment reserves.
-You can use the vested portion of your 401(k) or retirement funds toward the reserve requirements, as long as you can prove you could access the funds without having to be terminated from your job or wait until retirement age.
+Besides requiring a higher down payment, lenders want to see how many months of payments you can cover on each property, especially when you exceed four financed properties; these extra payments are called mortgage reserves.
+You can use the vested portion of your 401(k) or retirement funds toward the reserve requirements, as long as you can prove you can access the funds without being terminated from your job or waiting until retirement age.